Why Dentists Run Late: 17 time sucks that can destroy your schedule

 My rule was simple: never interrupt me when I’m with a patient.
 That meant I never accepted a phone call when someone was in the chair.
 I used to say to my staff:

-“If the practice is on fire, come and let me know.
-Otherwise, I don’t want interruptions.”
+“If the practice is on fire, come and tell me.
+If it’s not, I don’t want interruptions.”

 The bonus for being interruption-free is that patients love having your undivided attention.
-They feel better cared for when you’re fully present with them, and your schedule stays intact.
+They feel better cared for when you’re fully present with them.

 12. Allowing anxious or talkative patients to control the pace